Social Security beneficiaries can count on checks as government shutdown deadline looms, expert says

 - But budget negotiations may have an impact on the quality of the services the Social Security Administration can provide.

-Congress took a step toward avoiding a looming government shutdown when it reached an agreement on top-line spending over the weekend.
+Congress took a step toward avoiding a looming government shutdown when it reached an agreement Sunday on top-line spending.

 Even if lawmakers fail to finalize an agreement by the necessary deadlines, there's good news for approximately 67 million Americans who rely on Social Security for monthly benefit checks.